vyltra/habittracker/README.md

 You can run the tests by typing `pytest test_tracker.py` in your terminal This project has been developed using Pytest 7.2.2 and Python 3.9.5

+## A Note on Testing
+If you would like to do some manual testing, you can modify the timestamps in the hbtracker.json file by hand using a text editor.
+The timestamps are stored as strings and converted into datetime objects during runtime.
+Just make sure to adhere to the Y-m-d H:M:S structure.